About us

 Achieve recognition and acceptance of Professional Midwifery as an appropriate model for women’s sexual and reproductive health care.

-Strengthen the impact of programs and strategies through partnerships and research collaborations with government institutions, academic institutions, civil society organizations, and international agencies.
+Strengthen the impact of programs and strategies through partnerships and research collaborations with governments, academic institutions, civil society organizations, and international agencies.

 Our Team